Neel-108/trust-agent/evaluations/README.md

 | [Indirect Prompt Injection & Hijack](indirect-injection/) | 3 | 1 | 2 | 0 | 3 / 3 |
 | [Enterprise Chaos: API, Long-Horizon & Multi-Agent](enterprise-chaos/) | 15 | 2 | 12 | 1 | 10 / 15 |

 These evaluation suites are additional capability and limitation evidence.
-They are not combined into the headline **Current Validation v1** benchmark under [`../benchmarks/current-validation-v1/`](../benchmarks/current-validation-v1/).
+They are not combined into the headline **Current Validation v1** benchmark under [Current Validation v1](../benchmarks/current-validation-v1/).

 ## How to read these results